Financial Aid 2020 – 2021

 What is EITC or Educational Improvement Tax Credit?

-EITC is a program which allows businesses to keep their tax dollars local by making a contribution, in lieu of tax, to qualifying scholarship programs such as the Neumann Scholarship.
+EITC is a program which allows businesses and individuals to keep their tax dollars local by making a contribution, in lieu of tax, to qualifying scholarship programs such as the Neumann Scholarship.
 For information on EITC see: http://www.newpa.com/find-and-apply-for-funding/funding-and-program-finder/educational-improvement-taxcredit-program-eitc.
-If interested in participating or you know a business that may be interested, please contact Mrs. McAleer in the Development Office or Mrs. Foltz.
+If interested in participating or you know a business or individual that may be interested, please contact Jeanne McAleer in the Development Office or Mrs. Foltz, the principal.

 When will I know if I received financial aid?